Anmol-wq/Clock_Generator/README.md

 ## Challenge faced

-- Initially, the waveform acquired was having overlap.
+- Initially, the waveform acquired was having overlaps.

 ![image](https://user-images.githubusercontent.com/73732594/153054393-5d957cbc-d8e8-4ad8-8b0c-54af7cceabbc.png)

+### Troubleshooting

-- Troubleshoot: Firstly, sizing was thought to be culprit, rspecially for NAND gate and inverter string.
-After a few iterations, the results remained unchanged.
-Went a level lower, to look at the schematic, the culprit was found to be the input of NAND was being provided to the flop ahead instead of the output.
+- Firstly, sizing was thought to be culprit, rspecially for NAND gate and inverter string.
+- After a few iterations, the results remained unchanged.
+Went a level lower, to look at the schematic, the culprit was found to be the input of NAND, being provided to the flop ahead instead of the output of the NAND gate.
 Made changes.
 Worked.

 ## Steps to Reproduce waveforms